 Coordinator - Elementary Special Education

 Lead Administrator of MTSS (Multi-Tiered Systems of Support)

 Facilitator - K-12 MTSS (Multi-Tiered Systems of Support)

 Please visit Student Services for enrollment information and the registration process.

 A hearing screening is required as part of your child's kindergarten enrollment.
 A hearing test can be completed as part of the kindergarten physical with your pediatrician or a hearing test can be completed through the district at no charge.
 Complete diagnostic hearing testing through Millard can be scheduled at 402-715-8302.
-For additional information about Millard Public Schools Audiology Services click here.
+Select here for additional information about Millard Public Schools Audiology Services.

 If you need any help navigating through the kindergarten registration process, please call Central Enrollment at 402.715.8700.

 Millard's elementary curriculum builds a strong base for future learning.

 Students learn across a variety of disciplines.
-All curriculum follow the Nebraska department of education standards.
-A deeper exploration of the curriculum can be found in the student handbook.
+A deeper exploration of the curriculum can be found in the Elementary Education Handbook linked below.
 Elementary curriculum includes:

 - Reading - The McGraw-Hill Reading Wonders Program combines the five essential components of a scientifically researched-based reading program.
 These components include phonemic awareness, phonics, vocabulary, fluency, and comprehension.